 Key point.
 Harsh rhetoric employed by trial judges in condemning the behavior of child molesters does not necessarily constitute grounds for reversing a conviction.

 A church's youth pastor (the "defendant") sexually assaulted two adolescent boys while they were spending the night in the church's parsonage.
 The defendant allowed his victims to spend the night with him in his house, which was property owned by the church.
 He proceeded to perform sexual acts on them in that house before taking them to church the next morning.
 The defendant admitted that "in both cases I destroyed their trust and friendship and broke the promises that I made to them, their families, the church, the community and to my friends and family."
 The defendant apologized profusely to the victims, their families, his former congregation, members of the community, and his own family.

-The defendant was charged with various felony counts, and was found guilty by a jury and sentenced to 30 years in prison.
+As part of the defendant's sentencing, the court asked parents to complete a victim's impact statement.
+The mother of one of the victims prepared a statement which provided, in part: "You stole our son from us.
+You stole his innocence, his faith, his trust, his will to live … .
+When he met you and we found out you were a minister we thought you were going to be good for him, teaching him about God's love.
+Instead you took it all away from him."The defendant was charged with various felony counts, and was found guilty by a jury and sentenced to 30 years in prison.
 Separately, the defendant faced prosecution for possession of child pornography based on numerous images of child pornography that he had downloaded onto his church computer.

 The judge sentenced the defendant to 30 years in prison, a sentence less than the maximum allowed by law.
 His remarks, which were directed to the defendant, spanned 13 pages, and provided, in part: